iecfeel7-gif/MSA-ACO/README.md

 # MSA-ACO main-experiment reproducibility package

-This package contains the implementation, TSPLIB benchmark files, and result records used for the 35-instance main comparison of ACS, MMAS, and MSA-ACO.
-The additional controlled experiments are distributed separately in the supplementary archive.
+This repository contains the implementation, TSPLIB benchmark files, and result records for the 35-instance main comparison of ACS, MMAS, and MSA-ACO.
+Additional controlled experiments and their supporting records are provided separately in `MSA-ACO-supplementary-material.zip`.

 ## Scope